Microeconomic reform: Economic reform in the USSR and Russia

 Economic reforms began in the Soviet Union when Perestroika was introduced in June 1985 by the then Soviet leader Mikhail Gorbachev.
 Its literal meaning is "restructuring", referring to the restructuring of the Soviet economy.

 During the initial period (1985–1987) of Mikhail Gorbachev's time in power, he talked about modifying central planning, but did not make any truly fundamental changes (uskoreniye, acceleration).
 Gorbachev and his team of economic advisers then introduced more fundamental reforms, which became known as perestroika (economic restructuring).

 Economic reform in Africa

-Economic reform began in Africa throughout Africa in the mid-1990s.
+Economic reform began in Africa in the mid-1990s.
 Before that, the two decades of donor-sponsored reform efforts to Africa failed to help most sub-Saharan economies to overcome the fiscal and balance of payments deficits.
 During the mid-1990s, several civil wars ended and a wave of democratization started.
 The growth rate reached 1.2 percent a year between 1994 and 1997 which is the highest rate during that generation.
 However, the growth is a result of a donor-led process of structural adjustment as compatible with the survival of the status quo.
 The growth rate started to decline after 1998 and civil wars reactivated again by then.
 The two-decade failure reform leaves many African countries incapable of leading another economic reform.